-The absolute size of energy companies and contractors has dropped over the past few years, under the pressure of competition and market expectations.
-At the same time, the average level of experience has also diminished due to retirements- forced and unforced.
-There are fewer people overall to manage projects and those that are still there are substantially younger and less experienced.
+The absolute size of energy companies and contractors has dropped over the past few years under the pressure of competition and market expectations.
+At the same time, the average level of experience has also diminished due to retirements, forced and unforced.
+There are fewer people overall to manage projects, and those who are still there are substantially younger and less experienced.

-The seasoned "experienced" personnel that typically anchor such organizations are fewer and fewer.
-The Project Enterprise Management Solution allows the "experienced" to be more efficient, and therefore cover more projects.
-It allows leveraging the capabilities of their better people, by enabling them to cover more ground more effectively.
-As well, it helps the younger, less experienced people move up the learning curve quicker toward an acceptable level of coverage and oversight on projects.
+The seasoned "experienced" personnel that typically anchor such organizations are fewer.
+The PEMS allows the "experienced" to be more efficient and therefore cover more projects.
+It allows leveraging the capabilities of their better people by enabling them to cover more ground more effectively.
+As well, it helps the younger, less experienced people move up the learning curve more quickly toward an acceptable level of coverage and oversight on projects.

 Moreover, there is a short supply of resources in North America and Europe.
-It is now commonplace for a major European oil company to enter into a joint venture with a national oil company in Africa, to construct a multi-billion dollar project using two to four prime contractors from the US, Europe and Korea.
+It is now commonplace for a major European oil company to enter into a joint venture with a national oil company in Africa and construct a multibillion dollar project using two to four prime contractors from the U.S.A., Europe, and Korea.

-It is common for these prime contractors to sub-contract the detail engineering effort to back office services from India, Philippines or Eastern Europe and employ installation contractors and vendors from other parts of the world.
-Connecting all these partners, to create 24x7 project enterprises, is central to the design of this solution.
-The Project Enterprise Management Solution resources to relocate.
-PEMS reduces the need to mobilize the work force, and to disperse it globally.
+It is common for these prime contractors to subcontract the detail-engineering effort to back-office services from India, Philippines, or eastern Europe and employ installation contractors and vendors from other parts of the world.
+Connecting all these partners to create project enterprises is central to the design of this solution.

+The Project Enterprise Management Solution